ssciwr/QuantumGrav/README.md

   - open julia, then run:
     - hit `]`
     - type `activate .`
-    - hit ctrl+c to leave the package manager
+    - hit ctrl+c or backspace to leave the package manager
     - run:
     ```julia
     using TestItemRunner
     @run_package_tests
     ```
     - `exit()` to leave julia
+- this will give you more detailed output.
+- Alternatively, you can also type `test` in the package manager environment to run the tests you can also use vscode to run the t